 It is important to know that not all types of aid can be applied to cover your expenses, so start by determining what kinds of financial aid you are eligible for.
 You can view your financial aid offer in your UAccess Student Center.
 Then, view this chart to understand what financial aid can be applied towards an eligible study abroad program.

 No, merit tuition scholarships are not available during the summer.
 Students may only use their merit tuition scholarship on a UArizona study abroad program for a maximum of 1 year (two consecutive semesters) during the fall and spring semesters only.
 Students must be meeting the renewal criteria in order to qualify and participate in a study abroad program.

 Students who participate in an eligible study abroad program are still required to maintain a 3.00 cumulative GPA.
 Those receiving either direct or transfer credit from their study abroad program will have 15 units per semester waived for scholarship renewal purposes for each term(s) that they are in the program.

-Federal and institutional aid is not able to be applied towards a non UA sponsored study abroad program.
+Federal and institutional aid is not able to be applied towards a non-UArizona sponsored study abroad program.
 Students who are interested are limited to private educational loans to help cover their expenses.
 These program include, but are not limited to: